Skip to Content

 Angle the leaves along the side of the grapevine and overlap each leaf as you go.

-You can see the hot glue still attached from my last project however, it will be covered entirely once the project is complete.
+You can see the hot glue still attached to my last project; however, it will be covered entirely once it is complete.

 Add leaves to grapevine wreath